material-components/material-components-ios/components/BottomSheet/README.md

 ## Standard bottom sheet

-Standard bottom sheets co-exist with the screen’s main UI region and allow for simultaneously viewing and interacting with both regions.
+Standard bottom sheets coexist with the screen’s main UI region and allow for simultaneously viewing and interacting with both regions.
 They are commonly used to keep a feature or secondary content visible on screen when content in main UI region is frequently scrolled or panned.

 There is no standard bottom sheet implementation on iOS.
 This is because the iOS bottom sheet implementation makes use of custom view controller transitions, which do not allow interaction with the presenting view controller, even when the presented view controller does not take up the whole screen.